-Google Analytics can tell you almost anything about your site, user behavior included.
-To make things simple, I want to explore the use of Google Analytics in examining user behavior across three different, broad areas:
+Google Analytics can tell you almost anything about your site, user behaviors included.
+To make things simple, I want to explore the use of Google Analytics in examining user behaviour across three different, broad areas:

-Before I dig any deeper, I want to clarify the intentions of this guide, some assumptions I’m making, and how to best use this guide for your own site.
+Before I dig any deeper, I want to clarify the intentions of this guide, some assumptions I’m making, and how to best use this guide for your own site or site search.

 I’m assuming a few things about your brand, which should be true regardless of any online marketing strategies you currently use:

 I’ll be referring to these three principles throughout the article, and will be exploring them solely in the context of user behaviour.
 Finding the right target audience, optimizing your traffic, maximizing your visitors, and selecting the right offers for users are all important topics for these principles, but they’ll be the subject of a future guide.
 For now, I’ll be focusing on the insights behavior can bring us.

 Feel free to read straight through or skip to a section you want specific information about.

 First, let’s take a look at how and why users are coming to your site.

 The place we’re going to start is where we’ll spend most of our time for this article, so get comfy.